aleph-fbk/pet-crypto-primitives-rs/docs/src/dlog-group/extend.md

 It is recommended to include proper testing within any module that introduces new functionality.
 Additionally, if comparing performance is of interest, you can add benchmarks in the file `benches/group_bench.rs`, at the end of the file you can find examples of how the benchmarking macros (which take advantage of the `Group` trait) are used.

-## Design Note

-The primary objective of this library is to provide a common interface for different prime-order group implementations.
-This enables users to write group-agnostic code that can switch between backends easily.

-The library assumes that the underlying group implementation:
-- Operates in **constant time** when appropriate,
-- Has a **prime order** (or uses a decaf-style abstraction to hide cofactors),
-- And correctly implements the group laws.